 Benefits of Whey Protein

 The amino acids in the whey protein prove to be essential for the growth of healthy muscles and connective tissue.
 It improves body composition and enhances athletic performance.
 Whey protein works to repair and grow muscle tissue, especially after working out.
-Consumption of whey protein helps prevent bone loss in the elderly.
+Consumption of whey protein helps prevent bone loss in older adults.
 Whey protein is highly recommended for people with cardiovascular complications.
-It is also very important for cancer patients who undergo chemotherapy and radiation treatments and have difficulty supplying the body's nutritional requirements due to appetite loss, nausea and fatigue.
+It is also very important for people with cancer who undergo chemotherapy and radiation treatments and have difficulty supplying the body's nutritional requirements due to appetite loss, nausea and fatigue.

 Healthy Kidneys and Whey Protein